Let us know if you agree to cookies

 1. Why do we need this policy?

-1.1.
-We (Social Work England) were established under the Children and Social Work Act (2017) (referred to as the Act) as a body corporate.
-The Act states [1] that our over-arching objective is the protection of the public.
+Social Work England was established under the Children and Social Work Act 2017 (the Act) to be the single-profession regulator for social workers in England.
+Our powers and obligations are set out in part 2 of the Act and The Social Workers Regulations 2018.
+Our over-arching objective is the protection of the public.
 The pursuit of our over-arching objective involves the following objectives:

-• to promote and maintain proper professional standards for social workers in England.
+(c) to promote and maintain proper professional standards for social workers in England

 2. Who needs to follow this policy and why?